stat37411/stat37411.github.io/schedule.md

 __Reading:__
 * Ghrist Chapter 4
 * "Computing Persistent Homology" by A. Zomorodian and G. Carlsson.
+* (Optional) "Persistent and Zigzag Homology: A Matrix Factorization Viewpoint" by G. Carlsson, A. Dwarkanath, and B.J.
+Nelson, sections 2.2-2.5
 * (Optional) Hatcher Chapter 2 (2.2 is most relevant)
 * (Optional) "Topological Persistence and Simplification" by H. Edelsbrunner, D. Letscher and A. Zomorodian.